aravindgv/nginx/README.md

-# From Intuit we have outsourced nginx module which will help in adding nodes automatically into configuration
+# From Intuit we have opensourced nginx module which will help in adding nodes automatically into configuration